 There are more important reasons.
 Indigenous people see the land itself in ways non-Indigenous people often do not understand: An Indigenous person’s sense of self is not separate from the land.
 The interconnectedness with the land and the natural world is a lived experience.
 Indigenous persons have a hard time knowing themselves and being themselves without this relationship to their homeland.
 The vital knowledge of generations has taught them how to live with nature and be in balance and harmony with the natural world.
 It is compelling to see how often Indigenous art shows an interconnectedness between animals and people and the land.
 Just one example: many Indigenous masks are created in the likeness of an animal.
 Some believe that each clan is descended from a different animal.

 So coming to the city can be disorienting, although the intensity of this obviously varies between individuals.
 The land is sacred.
 When several Indigenous groups in B.C. were offered over a billion dollars for permission to develop oil projects, they turned it down –because they judged the project would destroy Mother Earth, and they could not allow that to happen.
 There is a relationship to Mother Earth that is sacred, nourishing and that carries responsibilities.
 “We do not own Mother Earth to give it away; we must respect it.
 We are part of it, it is part of us,” they would say.

 Attachment to home and reserve community has been central to Indigenous life in Canada.
-It has had a great deal to do not only with family but with resilience and resistance to the attempts, both direct and indirect, to destroy so many aspects of Indigenous life.
+It has had a great deal to do not only with family but with resilience and resistance to the attempts, both direct and indirect, to destroy so many aspects of Indigenous life

-Aimée Craft “Breathing Life into the Stone Fort Treaty: An Anishinabe Understanding of Treaty One” Purich Publishing Co.
-UBC Press, 2013.
+Craft, A. (2013).
+Breathing Life Into the Stone Fort Treaty: An Anishinabe Understanding of Treaty One.
+Puruch Publishing Ltd. Saskatoon, Saskatchewan.